 Though Hong Kong has lots of shopping malls, it is the markets, shops and restaurants on the old streets that make it a wonderful place.
 Amy and I love to walk around Tsuen Wan and try local restaurants.

-Having lived in China, the extravaganza of Chinese New Year was not new to me..
+Having previously lived in China, the extravaganza of Chinese New Year was not new to me..

 We had a civil ceremony in a government office--which was surprisingly nice--witnessed by her family and my dear friend Mr. Tung.

-You can take the tram out to Happy Valley for another of Hong Kong's hybrid culture traditions: horse racing.
+You can take the Tram (not the Peak Tram) out to Happy Valley for another of Hong Kong's hybrid culture traditions: horse racing.

 Gon Chaau Ngau Ho, (干炒牛河) stir fried beef noodles.

 The eastern entrance to Victoria Harbor is is a narrow channel from Junk Bay, which connects to the South China Sea.
-The Kowloon side was originally a stone-cutting village supplying Canton (Guangzhou).
-As Hong Kong grew under British rule into a major port, this village, called Lei Yue Mun, evolved into a seafood bazaar with restaurants to cook the wares bought in the market.
+The Kowloon side was a haven for pirates, then evolved into a stone-cutting village supplying Canton (Guangzhou).

 Thought the Peninsula Hotel, built in 1928, is famous for Rolls Royces, you can still enjoy the afternoon tea without being a millionaire..